maxwell6q/neural_networks_deep_learning/README.md

 # neural_networks_deep_learning
-Implementations of neural networks and learning algorithms following the book by Michael Nielsen
+Implementations of neural networks and learning algorithms following the [online-book by Michael Nielsen](http://neuralnetworksanddeeplearning.com).